The Ruling on Parody in Islam: Harmless Entertainment or Severe Insult? Imam Al-Ghazali Explains

 Person looking uncomfortable, signaling refusal while friends laugh and gossip.

-Have you ever found yourself in a situation like this?
-You are relaxing with friends or colleagues.
-Initially, the conversation flows nicely, discussing hobbies or work.
-Suddenly, the direction of the conversation changes.
-Someone starts mentioning the name of someone else, and slowly begins to “expose” their flaws and bad qualities.
-The atmosphere becomes awkward … Read more
+Have you ever found yourself trapped in an incredibly awkward situation like this?
+You are sitting casually with friends or colleagues.
+Initially, the conversation flows pleasantly, discussing hobbies or work.
+Suddenly, the direction of the conversation shifts.
+One person begins mentioning someone’s name, and slowly, they start “peeling away” their flaws and exposing their private … Read more